 Demonstrate that it understands and complies with any legal requirements incumbent on it in connection with operation and delivery of the specified service, accounting for all jurisdictions within which its services may be offered.
 Any specific contractual requirements shall also be identified.

+[US / EZP800-63-2: §7.3.1.3 e) iii)]

 Guidance: Kantara Initiative will not recognize a service which is not fully released for the provision of services to its intended user/client community.
 Systems, or parts thereof, which are not fully proven and released shall not be considered in an assessment and therefore should not be included within the scope of the assessment package.
 Parts of systems still under development, or even still being planned, are therefore ineligible for inclusion within the scope of assessment.

 AL3_CO_ESM#040 Financial Provisions